 PRINT - Artwork should be provided in one of the following formats to get the best results, .EPS or .AI.
-These are VECTOR files which can be re-sized without losing clarity.
+These need to be VECTOR files with traced paths which can be re-sized without losing clarity.
 High res PDFs are sometimes suitable also.

 Note that Microsoft office programs (i.e., Microsoft Word, Microsoft Power Point, etc.) are not graphics programs and do not generate acceptable file formats.